knonm/code-review-checklist/README.md

   }
   ```

+### Liskov Substitution Principle

-- Liskov Substitution Principle: Derived classes must be substitutable for their base classes.
+  - Derived classes must be substitutable for their base classes.

   - Bad:
   ```java